ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 Thankfully,
 I do have enough experience with FreeRDP and X11 under my belt so I knew more or less where and what to look for.
-It’s just a matter of reading some specs and implementing a minor feature.
+It's just a matter of reading some specs and implementing a minor feature.

 Initially I did not intend to fix that issue myself so I left [a comment](https://github.com/FreeRDP/FreeRDP/issues/4984#issuecomment-436786068) with some hints for whoever is going to tackle that issue.
-It’s very important to leave this sort of message trail, especially in open-source work done during you free time, because of the immense help such notes provide in case you flake and someone else has to deal with this later.
+It's very important to leave this sort of message trail, especially in open-source work done during you free time, because of the immense help such notes provide in case you flake and someone else has to deal with this later.